A note on diastatic entropy and balanced metrics: Introduction and statements of the main results

 where $r$ is the rank of $\left( \Omega,\, g\right)$.
 Therefore, denoted by $\gamma$ the genus of $\Omega$, by \eqref{eq berg ent} we obtain

-See also \cite{mossa2} for a similar formula relating the volume entropy with the invariants $a$, $b$, anf $r$.
-The table below summarizes the numerical invariants and the dimension of irreducible bounded symmetric domains according to its type (for a more detailed description of these invariants, see e.g. \cite{arazy}, \cite{zhang}).
+See also \cite{mossa2} for a similar formula relating the volume entropy with the invariants $a$, $b$, and $r$.
+The table below summarizes the numerical invariants and the dimension of irreducible bounded symmetric domains according to their type (for a more detailed description of these invariants, see e.g. \cite{arazy}, \cite{zhang}).

 \end{ex}

 {\bf Acknowledgements.} The author would like to thank Professor Andrea Loi for his interest in my work, his comments and various stimulating discussions.